 Avoid using bad passwords or reusing passwords and block legacy authentication.

 Setting up multi-factor authentication is a powerful step to boost security.
 With MFA, knowing or cracking a password won’t be enough for the cyberattacker to gain access.
 This extra barrier and layer of security makes it difficult for hackers: MFA can block over 99.9% of account compromise attacks.

 - Conditional Access in Microsoft Defender

-Your Microsoft Office 365 E5 Plan includes, as standard, Conditional Access policies.
+Your Microsoft 365 E5 Security Plan includes, as standard, Conditional Access policies.
 Conditional Access policies are if-then statements: when this happens, then do this.
 For example, if someone from an unfamiliar location wants to access your network, they will be blocked.
 Microsoft provides some already configured policies (Baseline policies), yet you can also create your own ‘custom’ Conditional Access policies.